ceejbot/dropout-jeep/doc/README.md

 # dropout-jeep

 Dropout-jeep is kink memes as a service.
-The goals are to do it on the cheap (aka efficiently) and then charge enough money to make it self-sustaining.
+The goal is to do it on the cheap (aka efficiently) and then charge enough money to make it self-sustaining.

 ## why the name